knightazura/ghost-sdk/Functional-testing-with-PhantomJS-and-CasperJS.md

 * `git clone git://github.com/n1k0/casperjs.git`

 2\.
 Add `;C:\casperjs\batchbin` (or the correct path if you installed somewhere different) to the end of your PATH environment variable (the System one).
 Adding `;C:\casperjs\bin` as well may be useful - I am managing to run casper without using the .bat, I assume because of git bash.

+## Running the tests

+On the command line, from the `core/tests/functional` directory run the following command..

+If you are on vagrant and your url is local.tryghost.org:

+`casperjs test admin/ --includes=base.js --host=local.tryghost.org --noPort=true --email=YOUR_LOGIN_EMAIL --password=YOUR_LOGIN_PW`

+If you are running Ghost from localhost:2368:

+`casperjs test admin/ --includes=base.js --email=YOUR_LOGIN_EMAIL --password=YOUR_LOGIN_PW`

+Full command with options if you have some other setup:

+`casperjs test admin/ --includes=base.js [--host=localhost --port=2368 --noPort=false --email=ghost@tryghost.org --password=Sl1m3r]`